Key Takeaways

 - Quick matching games for safe vs. unsafe actions.

-- Tip: If you want to maximize retention, you can push these modules right after risky behavior.
+- Tip: To maximize retention, you can push these modules immediately after risky behavior.

 Implementation Tips for Maximum Engagement